How to create an online booking system for a therapist

 The therapist’s demo schedule offers “Introduction sessions” (60 minutes), “Medium treatments” (90 minutes) and “Long treatments” (120 minutes) so in this example, select the drop-down option.

 Specify what you will charge for a booking.
-Whether or not you require payment can be configured via Process.
+Via the Process tab you can configure whether you require payment.
 The payment method can be configured via the Dashboard under Payment Setup.

 You can choose a fixed price or base the price on the length of the appointment, the day of the week or several other factors.
 If you allow repeating appointments, the specified amount will be multiplied by the number of appointments a client makes.

 More information can be found under Adding payment to your schedule.

 You can specify the default length of appointments and buffer time between them.
 If you set a buffer time to anything other than zero the system will block the specified time in between appointments.
 This can be used to provide time for setting up in between appointments.

 The buffer time is not applied between the opening time and the first appointment or following the last appointment, before closing time.

 In the Constrain start times field, you can list the times that your clients can select as a start time.
 When the start times as well as the length of appointments are fixed, the system can display a user interface with ‘chips’ the client can click on to make an appointment.
 In this case the default length will set the size of the chip.

 Note that if you don’t enter start time constraints, an appointment can potentially start at any time, possibly leaving your appointment schedule full of holes.
 Set a suitable rounding time to avoid clients booking irregular times such as from 2:07 pm to 2:23 pm.
 If you specify start time constraints as well as rounding times only the finish time will be rounded.